By · Co-Founder · 22 min read · Updated

 Key Takeaways

-- UKG is used by over 3,500 hospitals in the US.
+• UKG serves over 3,500 healthcare organizations in the US.
 Many Critical Access Hospitals (CAHs) are on UKG because a regional health system extended an enterprise contract to affiliated facilities, not because UKG was selected for CAH-scale needs.

-- Most CAHs on UKG use less than 20% of the platform’s features while carrying 100% of the operational overhead: IT configuration, ongoing rule maintenance, and a support model designed for enterprise IT staff.
+• Based on our interviews with CAH nurse managers, most facilities on UKG use only a fraction of the platform’s features while carrying the full operational overhead: IT configuration, ongoing rule maintenance, and a support model designed for enterprise IT staff.

-- The practical alternatives for a small hospital are Aladtec (self-serve, minimal IT; 4.3/5 on G2 with 97 reviews, 4.6/5 on Capterra with 17 reviews, though Capterra reviewers skew toward EMS and public safety rather than hospital nursing), SmartLinx (mid-market, healthcare-specific), and SimpleScheduleAI (managed service, no IT required).
+• The practical self-serve alternatives for a Critical Access Hospital leaving UKG are Aladtec (minimal IT, 2-4 weeks; 4.3/5 on G2 with 97 reviews, 4.6/5 on Capterra with 17 reviews, though Capterra reviewers skew toward EMS and public safety rather than hospital nursing) and SmartLinx (mid-market, healthcare-specific, 3-4 months with IT capacity).
+A managed service is the third path for CAHs with no IT and no ongoing scheduling administration bandwidth.

 Table of Contents